Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Method

 \subsection{Reward-guided pruning and prioritized backward sampling}

-Although the learned edge reward provides a meaningful signal at the transition level, using it to directly shape the policy's gradients introduces sensitivity to function approximation errors—mirroring the error propagation commonly observed with proxy reward models.
-To enhance both the robustness and efficiency of the algorithm, we propose two novel mechanisms for shaping the GFlowNet policy as illustrated in Figure~\ref{fig:ppl}: we perform \emph{reward-guided pruning} on the environment DAG and subsequently train the GFlowNet using trajectories obtained via \emph{prioritized backward sampling} on the pruned graph.
+Although edge rewards provide meaningful transition-level signals, using them to shape policy gradients directly increases sensitivity to function approximation errors.
+This risk mirrors the error propagation issues observed with proxy rewards.
+To improve both robustness and efficiency, we introduce two mechanisms to shape the GFlowNet policy as illustrated in Figure~\ref{fig:ppl}.
+Specifically, we perform \textit{reward-guided pruning} on the environment DAG and subsequently train the model using trajectories generated through \textit{prioritized backward sampling} on the resulting pruned graph.